tb0yd/rails_starter/TYLERSGUIDE.md

 ## 2. Things to Never Do (Long Version)

 - Never use Rubocop - it's antithetical to the spirit of Ruby, which is meant to be expressive and flexible.
-- Never use metaprogramming - usually the basic language constructs are sufficient and more readable anyway.
+- Never use Ruby metaprogramming - usually the basic language constructs are sufficient and more readable anyway.
 - Never use any ORM except ActiveRecord.
 It's the standard.
 - Never write a default scope to a model (Paranoia installs its own default scope - that's OK).
 - Never make methods private unless it's in a controller.
 Strict encapsulation doesn't make much sense unless you're distributing code to be used widely.